tatjam/tlibs/tinyterm.md

 It is as lightweight as it can be only doing basic text rendering, all the rest is for you to manage.
 (There are no ``println`` functions, you are only given direct access to a character array).

+(It's planned to have a termBuffer which will do exactly that, allow printf() into it and similar)

 #### Warning!

 Rendering functions are not memory safe!
 If you give a buffer too small to fit the render functions will just silently fail, probably crashing your program.
 Always make sure your buffers are big enough before feeding into ``term_render_[wathever]``!!